 The recognition of this remarkable pioneer of medical and social treatment of those with a Spinal Cord Injury is long overdue and this project will provide just that by celebrating the legacy of this genius of a man.

-An arts programme will be initiated to give patients the opportunity to discover their artistic talent in the same way that Poppa used sport to restore confidence, ability and enthusiasm to return to a fulfilling life.THE GUTTMANN CARE AWARDS have been launched in recognition of the care and dedication of NSIC staff.
+An ARTS PROGRAMME has also been established and will continue to give patients the opportunity to discover their artistic talent in the same way that Poppa used sport to restore confidence, ability and enthusiasm to return to a fulfilling life.THE GUTTMANN CARE AWARDS have been launched in recognition of the care and dedication of NSIC staff.
 This is voted for by patients every month for the winner on their ward.
 Click here for care awards